 - Who can volunteer?

-While all people who wish to volunteer with TECHO may do so, our focus is on young volunteers of up to 30 years old.
-All of our volunteer recruitment campaigns are conducted in universities.
+While all people who wish to volunteer with TECHO may do so, our focus is on young volunteers.
+Most of our volunteer recruitment campaigns are conducted in universities.

 - What does TECHO seek with their volunteers?